 “We designed the Ragnarok pickups in this guitar,” he explains.
 “So, the guitar and pickups all work as one cohesive package.
 I think it’s surprising that, although I wanted the Ragnaroks to be super aggressive, they also work really well for clean tones.”

-Happily, this story of creation, loss and recovery begins and ends with this final “episode.”
-It doesn’t appear Mansoor will be lending the Juggernaut HT7 to any more friends or even taking it out on the road.
+Happily, this story of loss and recovery begins and ends with this final “episode.”
+It doesn’t appear Mansoor will be taking the Juggernaut HT7 out on the road.

 “This is now relegated to being a ‘studio only’ guitar,” he promises.